CONTENTS

 - Essentially this serves as histopathological evidence supporting macrophage dysregulation.

 - May be seen in various tissues.
 Most commonly sampled tissues include the bone marrow, lymph nodes, or liver.
 Source of the biopsy may depend on which organs are involved (e.g., bone marrow biopsy may be most appropriate for a patient with cytopenias, whereas liver biopsy may be more appropriate for a patient with marked liver abnormalities).
-Optimal site of biopsy may also be constrained by coagulopathies (e.g., a bone marrow biopsy may be safer than a liver biopsy in the context of coagulopathy).
+The optimal site of biopsy may also be constrained by coagulopathies (e.g., a bone marrow biopsy may be safer than a liver biopsy in the context of coagulopathy).

-- (1) Not sensitive
+- Not sensitive:

 - Often absent initially.